Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 - You can also harvest some of the leaves before you expect frost in your area and wait for new leaves to embrace frost.

-Generally, kale survives cold, but if you live in area where temperature falls down 32 Fahrenheit, you need to protect kale plant by insulating with covers or frames.
+Generally, kale survives cold, but if you live in an area where the temperature falls down to 32 Fahrenheit, you need to protect the kale plant by insulating with covers or frames.